Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are many things to look over in a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a myriad of things to look over in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 The most common are:

 • Is the heater equipped with enough capacity?

-The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling could be significant for landlords and property managers.
-For professional guidance, contact us now and schedule your rental property house assessment.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can be significant for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental properties house evaluation.

 home assessments for rental properties